flywire/lo-p/docs/31-XY_Scatter_Charts.md

 XDataSink dataSink = Lo.qi(XDataSink.class, props);
 ```

-For details on the ErrorBar service, execute lodoc chart2 ErrorBar.
+For details on the ErrorBar service, execute `lodoc chart2 ErrorBar`.

 ### 5.3.
 Linking the Data Sink to the Chart